A Little Preparation Can Go a Long Way

 - Resolve — Always work closely with your team to address and overcome any issues that arise as quickly as you can.

 In past years, I’ve provided quite a few referrals for my general contractor; unfortunately, this last experience has left me wary of giving him referrals in the future.
-I do still plan on using him for a few jobs here and there myself, but I won’t be hiring him for any jobs that involve finish carpentry.
-His luck ran out with me, and possibly other customers who were impacted, when he failed to adequately plan for my remodeling project.
+I do still plan on using him for a few jobs here and there myself.
+But I won’t be hiring him for any jobs that involve finish carpentry.
+His luck ran out with me, and possibly other customers who felt the impact, when he failed to adequately plan for my remodeling project.

 When you take the time and effort to prepare thoroughly and execute efficiently, it’ll lead to success in business and in life in general.
-Put these wise words into action you’ll get “lucky” far more often than not.
+Put these wise words into action and a little preparation will go a long way.